 If you are a father in Texas, it is important to realize that you have rights.
-Furthermore, your children’s mother may try to keep the children from you.
-Or furthermore, prevent you from seeing your own children.
-You may even be paying for child support for your children in Texas, however, the mom makes things for you as difficult as possible.
-Also, know that you are not alone, but it is essential to understand your Father’s Rights in Texas.
+Furthermore, your children’s mother may try to keep the children from you or prevent you from seeing your own children.
+You may even be paying for child support for your children in Texas, however, the mom makes things as difficult as possible.
+Also, know that you are not alone, but it is essential to understand your Fathers Rights in Texas.

 Once you can legally establish that you are indeed the father, then the Texas Family Code Sec.
 151.001 will apply to you.
 The Texas Family Code Sec 151.001 states the rights and duties of the parent as follows:

-- to determine where the children will reside
+- Be able to determine where the children will reside.

-- the right to consent to the children’s marriage.
-Furthermore, enlistment in the armed forces of the United States.
-Also, medical and dental care.
-In addition, psychiatric, psychological, and surgical treatment
+- The right to consent to the children’s marriage, enlistment in the armed forces of the United States. medical and dental care, a psychiatric, psychological, and surgical treatment.

-- the right to represent the children in legal action.
-Also, to make other important legal decisions impacting the children.
+- The right to represent the children in legal action, to make other important legal decisions impacting the children.

 - The ability to request receipts for child support payments for the children.
 Moreover, to hold or disburse funds for the benefit of the children.